 Do I need to explain my choice of legal guardian for my children?

-It is always a good idea to leave a letter of explanation for any judge that may question your choice of legal guardian.
-As mentioned, judges will apply the best interest of the child standard, so it is a good idea to list in your letter why the guardian you chose is in your child's best interest.
-Listed are common issues judges consider:
+It's always a good idea to leave a letter of explanation for any judge that may question your choice of legal guardian.
+Because judges apply the best interest of the child standard, it's a good idea to explain why the guardian you chose is in your child's best interest.
+Judges consider the following: